fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_dns.html.markdown

 * `dns_cache_ttl` - Duration in seconds that the DNS cache retains information.
 * `cache_notfound_responses` - Enable/disable response from the DNS server when a record is not in cache.
 * `source_ip` - IP address used by the DNS server as its source IP.
+* `root_servers` - Configure up to two preferred servers that serve the DNS root zone (default uses all 13 root servers).
 * `interface_select_method` - Specify how to select outgoing interface to reach server.
 * `interface` - Specify outgoing interface to reach server.
 * `server_select_method` - Specify how configured servers are prioritized.